baliyanvinay/Python-Interview-Preparation/README.md

 ## 29. Difference between an expression and a statement in Python
 A statement is a complete line of code that performs some action, while an expression is any section of the code that evaluates to a value.
 An expression is also a statement.
 Note that lambda function in Python only accepts expressions.

+## 30. Explain threading in Python
+## 31. Can set have lists as elements?
 ## Coding Question
 ```python
 # Transpose a square matrix of n rows and columns